realA10001986/Time-Circuits-Display/README.md

 ### WiFi Configuration

-This page is about how to either connect your TCD to your local WiFi network, or using AP mode.
+Through this page you can either connect your TCD to your local WiFi network, or configure AP mode.

+#### <ins>Connecting to a WiFi network</ins>

-In order to connect your TCD to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a WiFi network name (SSID), and optionally a passwort (WPAx).
+In order to connect your TCD to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __WiFi network name (SSID)__, and optionally a __passwort__ (WPAx).

 >By default, the FC requests an IP address via DHCP.
 However, you can also configure a static IP for the FC by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.